Pros And Cons Of Different CBD Products

 - The long-term effects of vaping CBD are unknown, and anyone who has lung issues should avoid it.

-- The cartridges for vape oil may contain thinning agents such as polyethylene glycol and propylene glycol.
-At higher temperatures, these may break down into carcinogenic compounds.
+- The cartridges for vape oil may contain thinning agents such as polyethylene glycol and propylene glycol, or other risky ingredients.
+At higher temperatures, these may produce harmful carcinogenic compounds.

 - Vaping is not discreet and is not allowed in many public places.